qdm12/htmlspitter/README.md

     npm i
     ```

-1. Transcompile the Typescript code to Javascript and run `build/main.js`
+1. Transcompile the Typescript code to Javascript and run *build/main.js* with

     ```sh
     npm run start